rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 - The state of your nodes.
 - The system services that manage your Kubernetes cluster.
 - The resource events from specific system services.
+- The Prometheus expression cross the thresholds

 At the [project level](#adding-project-alerts), Rancher monitors specific deployments and sends alerts for:

 * Deployment availability
 * Workloads status
 * Pod status
+* The Prometheus expression cross the thresholds
 <br/>
 <br/>